MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift

-We further report the OOD results on the CIFAR10/100-C and TinyImageNet-C test sets, namely the error, ECE, CECE (both computed with 15 bins) and KSE in \cref{table:results}.
+We further show the OOD results on the CIFAR10/100-C and TinyImageNet-C test sets, namely the accuracy, ECE, CECE (both computed with 15 bins) and KSE in \cref{table:results}.
 For the experiments shown in these tables, we use one-hot labels during training and report their performance without temperature scaling.
-We report the mean scores and the standard error which is the standard deviation divided by the square root of random seeds.
+We report the mean scores and the standard error (standard deviation divided by the square root of random seeds).
 When evaluated ID, all methods produce similar accuracies and are roughly within 95\%, 75\% and 50\% for the original test sets of CIFAR and TinyImageNet respectively.

-\subsubsection{Real-world OOD evaluation}
+\subsubsection{Real-world OOD Evaluation}

 We further evaluate our method on real-world datasets, where distribution shifts occur naturally in-the-wild.
 Contrary to the synthetic datasets, the prior distribution for the Wilds datasets can be non-uniform, which might result in some form of bias for certain classes.
-Regardless, this does not negatively impact the performance of our method as shown in \cref{table:results}.
-In general, we observe similar results as per synthetic OOD.
+Regardless, this does not negatively impact the performance of our method, as shown in \cref{table:results}.
+In general, we observe similar results as for synthetic OOD.
 Firstly, most loss functions produce relatively similar recognition accuracies across all datasets, regardless of synthetic or wild OOD.
 There are no significant drops in test set recognition when models are trained using our method.
-Secondly, models trained with MaxEnt loss are competitive and generally achieves state-of-the art performance alongside other baselines in terms of the various calibration metrics.
+Secondly, models trained with MaxEnt loss are competitive and generally achieve state-of-the art performance alongside other baselines in terms of the various calibration metrics.

-Importantly, MaxEnt loss is already able to consistently deliver well calibrated models, even without the use of ad-hoc calibration techniques such as temperature scaling.
-We notice that the three forms of MaxEnt loss produce roughly similar performances, which is unsurprising since the constraints come from the same training set.
-However, as illustrated in \cref{fig:simple_maxent} these entropies are maximized subject to the given constraints, which can yield different results after optimization.
+Importantly, MaxEnt loss is able to consistently deliver well calibrated models, even without the use of ad-hoc calibration techniques such as temperature scaling.
+We notice that the three forms of MaxEnt loss produce roughly similar performance, which is unsurprising since the constraints come from the same training set.
+However, as illustrated in \cref{fig:simple_maxent}, these entropies are maximized subject to the given constraints, which can yield different results after optimization.
 This helps to explain why combining the mean and variance constraints does not necessarily lead to better calibration.
-In the Appendix, we report similar improvements when evaluating our method with different calibration metrics on both synthetic and wild OOD.
+In the Appendix, we report similar results when evaluating our method with different calibration metrics on both synthetic and wild OOD.